Know The Facts

 You should send your support letters directly to the Wisconsin Parole Commission, it will be placed in Baron's file.

-Feel free to contact me if you have questions about Baron's case, for assistance with your support letter or if you have any questions about information or content for a support letter.
+Feel free to contact us if you have questions, need assistance with your support letters, if you have any questions about information or content for a support letter.

 Wisconsin Parole Commission